 Ranger real estate is some of the most expensive in Georgia, although Ranger house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Ranger is generally considered to be a blue-collar town.
-42.86% of the Ranger workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Ranger is a blue-collar town, with 42.86% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Ranger is a town of sales and office workers, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Ranger who work in sales jobs (48.57%), personal care services (2.86%), and art, media, and design (2.86%).

 Ranger’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.